-Hoylandswaine Primary School approach learning around theses values through our approach to Spiritual, Moral, Social and Cultural learning in school.
-Children will learn about these values from our PD & RSHE curriculum, our RE curriculum, whole school assemblies and community group time.
+Hoylandswaine Primary School approach learning around theses values through our approach to Social, Moral, Spiritual and Cultural learning in school.
+Children will learn about these values from our PHSE curriculum, our RE curriculum, whole and class assemblies and community group time.

 Pupils develop self esteem and are reflective about their own beliefs and experiences whilst learning about and respecting those of others.
 They develop positive relationships with others as well as imagination, creativity and curiosity.
 Pupils develop a sense of worth, their unique potential and an understanding of their own strengths and areas to develop as well as a willingness to achieve.
 Children are encouraged to develop an appreciation of art, theatre, literature and sport.